bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/theme-accessibility.md

 - [Related resources](#related-resources)
 </div>

 Designing for accessibility means being inclusive to the needs of all users.
-This tutorial outlines the basic accessibility requirements we would like to see in all BigCommerce themes.
+This article outlines the basic accessibility requirements BigCommerce would recommend for all themes.

 We have included four accessibility best practices and examples that will help you develop a theme that meets the needs of the broadest range of abilities.